 Ice Cream Sundaes with Red Wine Chocolate Sauce

-- These sundaes look fancy but in realty they are simplistic.
+• These sundaes look fancy but they’re not.

 What Ingredients Do You Need to Make Ice Cream Sundaes with Red Wine Chocolate Sauce?